dexilic/ScrumApp/README.md

-ScrumApp
+﻿ScrumApp
 ========

-Application for scrum master and developers.
+Application for scrum masters and developers.